 - And second is adopting the child out of their family if you are a step-parent

 On both ends, losing contact with grandchildren may be both tough and devastating.
-It can be extremely difficult to deal with, whether it is the result of grandkids simply moving away with their parents or a family quarrel.
+It can be extremely difficult to deal with.
+Sometimes, this may result in grandkids simply moving away with their parents or a family quarrel.

-The Family Law Act 1975 defines a grandparent as the parent of a child’s mother or father.
+The Family Law Act defines a grandparent as the parent of a child’s mother or father.
 They can be biological grandparents or non-biological grandparents in some situations.
-A child has the right to spend time and speak with both parents and anyone who are important to their care, welfare, and development, according to Section 60B of the Family Law Act.
+Hence, a child has the right to spend time and speak with both of their grandparents.
+Section 60B of the Family Law Act that talks about this.

 The Act specifically mentions that a child should keep in touch with their grandparents.
 Having said that, just because a parent-child relationship has broken down does not mean that grandparents have an automatic legal right to contact or care for their grandchildren.
 In the end, it comes down to the child’s best interests and limiting contact by fighting grandparents rights.

-Before fighting against grandparents’ rights to see their grandchildren in Australia, the court will consider if the relationship is in the child’s best interests.
+Before fighting against grandparents rights to see their grandchildren in Australia, one must know that the court will consider if the relationship is in the child’s best interests.
 The court will consider many criteria under Section 60CC of the Family Law Act, including:

 - The benefit of the child having a relationship with their grandparents;